-Students may submit a verbal and/or written request to the Director of Residence Life for a private room.
+Students may submit a written request to the Assistant Dean for Residence Life & Housing for a private room.
 Rooms are generally priced at double occupancy unless otherwise stated.
 Private rooms are subject to additional housing fees, and their availability is subject to space limitations.
 If a student is without a roommate, one may be assigned unless the student has paid the private room fee.